 Content on this site has been optimized for mobile devices and also displays nicely in Firefox, Chrome and Opera browsers on desktop computers.
 The IE browser remains problematic due to the countless quirks, hacks and code modifications required to display content like all other browsers.

 Every page on this site is time stamped when content was last modified.
 Windows users can simply press "F5" to refresh an out-dated page cached by their browser.
 Windows users can also enlarge screen content by pressing the "Ctrl" and "+" keys simultaneously ("Ctrl" plus "-" keys reverses the process.)

 Please visit the [PRIVACY] link on this page if you have any concerns about security or your privacy while online with the CCLA SERVER CHESS web site.

-CCLA's Paul D. Shannon (pictured above,) Errol Acosta and John Smail are currently featured in Highlights from Play.
+Paul D. Shannon (pictured above,) Errol Acosta, John Smail and NEW- Leonids Dreibergs -NEW are currently featured in Highlights from Play.